aws/copilot-cli/site/content/docs/commands/storage-init.md

 ## What happens under the hood?
-It then writes a Cloudformation template specifying the S3 bucket or DDB table to the `addons` dir.
+Copilot writes a Cloudformation template specifying the S3 bucket or DDB table to the `addons` dir.
 When you run `copilot svc deploy`, the CLI merges this template with all the other templates in the addons directory to create a nested stack associated with your service.
 This nested stack describes all the additional resources you've associated with that service and is deployed wherever your service is deployed.

 This means that after running
 ```